saltkid/tbg/docs/add_command_usage.md

 default_stretch: uniform
 default_opacity: 0.1
 ```
-Note that even though only `--alignment` flag, 3 flags were added.
-This is by design.
-The rest of the unspecified fields are inherited from the default flag fields.
+Since only `--alignment` was specified, the other two flags are blanked out.
+This just means the blanked out flags will inherit their respective default flag field value (`default_stretch` and `default_opacity` in this example)

 ### Adding a path to specified configs
 Let's say the config we have been using in the previous walkthroughs is the default `config.yaml`.
 Let's add a path to another config without setting it as the currently used config.